panglesd/slipshow/docs/record-and-replay.rst

 In order to start recording a drawing, open the presentation you want to include the drawing in a web browser.

 In the upper left, amongst the drawing tools, you'll find a "Manage my recording" button.
-Click on it, or use the shortcut :key:`R`.
+Click on it, or use the shortcut :kbd:`R`.

 This will open a bottom panel, where you can either :ref:`edit your previous recordings <editing-recording>`.
 This includes any recording added to the